gjwgit/rattleng/installers/README.md

 **Local User Install**

-To install for the local user the package can be placed into `~/.local/share`:
+To install for use just by you the package can be placed into `~/.local/share`:

 ```bash
 wget https://access.togaware.com/rattleng.tar.gz -O rattleng.tar.gz